Always remember, YOU are the foreigner in México. YOU are their guest in their home.

 Some public bathrooms may not have toilet seats.
 Don’t question it.
 Don’t complain about it.
 It is what it is, so just smile and deal with it.
 This is not YOUR home, this is THEIRS and that’s just the way it is.

 Speaking of bathrooms, bring a small roll of toilet paper in a ziplock bag.
-Many times, there will not be any.
-Like the Boy Scouts – Be Prepared.
+In more rural regions there may not be any.
 However, just in case you forget, your host guide will always have a roll available for your use.

 In the less touristy areas of México, the person serving you at a restaurant will not automatically give you the check toward the end of your meal.
 It is considered very rude in their culture to even suggest to you that they are hinting that you should leave.
-Remember, you are on “México Time” and no one is going to rush you.
 So just enjoy your meal and when you are ready to go, get the attention of your server by saying, “La cuenta por favor.”
 Likewise, many times they will not come up to your table during your meal to ask if you would like more coffee, etc. Again, they don’t want to intrude on your meal and conversations with others in your party.
 If you do need something, raise your hand to get their attention and they will come over.

 Ask permission first before taking someone’s photo.
 If they agree, show them the image after you take it.
 Kids especially want to see what they look like.
 If someone says “no” to taking their photo, please respect their privacy.
 Remember, you are in their home.